Reading Level Checker guide

 How to use the Reading Level Checker

-The Reading Level Checker estimates how difficult text may be by counting words, sentences, syllables, and long words.
-It is useful for guides, school notes, and help text.
+The Reading Level Checker is a browser-only readability helper for help pages, classroom notes, email drafts, blog sections, and support replies.
+It estimates reading grade level from word count, sentence count, syllables, and long words, then shows reading ease, average sentence length, and long-word signals so you can decide what to simplify.
 Use this guide to understand what to enter, how to read the output, and what to double-check before relying on the result.

 Open the Reading Level Checker